RaghavSrivastava25/Yoda-AI/README.md

-# Yoda-AI
+# Morph-AI

-# Yoda AI: Language Learning Models for Intelligent Applications
+# Morph AI: Language Learning Models for Intelligent Applications

-Yoda AI is a project that harnesses the power of Language Learning Models (LLMs) and AI tools to enable intelligent applications that involve conversing with documents, web searches, and interactive GPT-based chatbots.
+Morph AI is a project that harnesses the power of Language Learning Models (LLMs) and AI tools to enable intelligent applications that involve conversing with documents, web searches, and interactive GPT-based chatbots.
 The project integrates LLMs from GPT-4, Llama, OpenAI, Hugging Face, along with vector databases like Chroma and FAISS, to create a suite of AI tools for diverse applications.

 ## Table of Contents
 - [Introduction](#introduction)